Nikos Christidis

-Nikos Christidis (Νίκος Χρηστίδης; born 2 August 1944) is a Greek former professional footballer who played as a goalkeeper.
+Nikos Christidis (Νίκος Χρηστίδης; born 2 August 1944) is a Greek former professional footballer who played as a goalkeeper and later a manager.

 Club career

 Christidis started his football career in the youth divisions of Aris.
 In 1961 he was promoted to the first team where he won the Greek Cup in 1970.
 He was for years the club's main goalkeeper, until 1974 when he was accused of bribery in a match against Olympiacos by Aris president, Kampanis.
 As a result, he was released from the club and he was punished with a three-year suspension from all sporting activities by the General Secretariat of Sports and was banned from Aris for life, however many years later he was vindicated.
 In the summer of 1974, he played in the National Soccer League with Toronto Homer.

-On 12 July 1976, Christidis signed for AEK Athens after the actions of their owner, Loukas Barlos.
+On 12 July 1976, after the actions of their owner, Loukas Barlos, Christidis was transferred to AEK Athens for a fee of 1.5 million drachmas.
 On 16 March 1977, at the rematch of the UEFA Cup quarter-final against QPR, AEK were winning by 3–0 equaling the score of the first leg.
 As the match was at the extra time and was heading to penalty shoot-out, the manager František Fadrhonc decided use his remaining substitution to put him in the game replacing his main goalkeeper, Lakis Stergioudas, as he valued his experience, his composure and high penalty save rate.
 Christidis proved his manager right and with his 2 penalty saves sent AEK to the semi-finals of the institution.
 In the following years with AEK he won the 1978 domestic double, the 1979 championship and in the summer of 1982 he finished his career at the yellow-blacks, at the age of 38.